lunarmodules/ldoc/manual.md

 However, you must either use the `--colon` flag or set `colon=true` in your `config.ld`.

-In this style, types may be used directly if prefixed with '!' or '?' (for type-or-nil)
+In this style, types may be used directly if prefixed with '!' or '?' (for type-or-nil).

 (see @{colon.lua})

 ## Sections

 LDoc supports _explicit_ sections.
-By default, the implicit sections correspond to the pre-existing types in a module: 'Functions', 'Tables' and 'Fields' (There is another default section 'Local Functions' which only appears if LDoc is invoked with the `--all` flag.)
-But new sections can be added; the first mechanism is when you @{Adding_new_Tags|define a new type}
+By default, the implicit sections correspond to the pre-existing types in a module: 'Functions', 'Tables' and 'Fields'.
+(There is another default section 'Local Functions' which only appears if LDoc is invoked with the `--all` flag.)
-(say 'macro').
+But new sections can be added; the first mechanism is when you @{Adding_new_Tags|define a new type} (say 'macro').
 Then a new section ('Macros') is created to contain these types.

 There is also a way to declare ad-hoc sections using the **@section** tag.
 The need occurs when a module has a lot of functions that need to be put into logical sections.

 ```lua
 --- File functions.